wzulfikar/lifelog/tech/php_composer.md

 }
 ```

-- tell me about syntax highlighter.
+- tell me about syntax highlighter